Invariant varieties for polynomial dynamical systems: Applications

-\begin{Remark} As one sees from the proof, in some sense almost every point in $\AA^n(K)$ has a Zariski dense orbit.
-We do not pursue the issue of giving a quantitative treatment of this observation. \end{Remark}
+\begin{Rk} As one sees from the proof, in some sense almost every point in $\AA^n(K)$ has a Zariski dense orbit.
+We do not pursue the issue of giving a quantitative treatment of this observation. \end{Rk}

-\begin{Remark} As the reader will see, the notion of \emph{independence} is exactly what is required for Theorem~\ref{Zhangconjdense} to holds for a sequence of linear polynomials.
-We do not pretend that the inclusion of linear polynomials in this statement is deep, but we have included them as there is little extra work involved in doing so and they round out the statement. \end{Remark}
+\begin{Rk} As the reader will see, the notion of \emph{independence} is exactly what is required so that there is no dominant map from $(\AA^n,\Phi)$ to a positive dimensional trivial algebraic dynamical system.
+We do not pretend that the inclusion of linear polynomials in this statement is deep, but we have included them as there is little extra work involved in doing so and they round out the statement. \end{Rk}